Trump chaos extends to Capitol as shutdown, Christmas near

+WASHINGTON (AP) — It was four days before Christmas, and all through the House — and Senate — not a shutdown solution was stirring and lawmakers, they did grouse.
-WASHINGTON (AP) — The chaos that is President Donald Trump’s White House seems to have engulfed the Capitol.

-While the workings of Congress are often tumultuous, especially as adjournment nears, things seem even more out of kilter than usual as a partial government shutdown looms just hours away.
+The chaos that is President Donald Trump’s White House seemed to engulf the Capitol on Friday.
+While the workings of Congress are often tumultuous, especially as adjournment nears, things seemed even more out of kilter than usual as a partial government shutdown loomed just hours away.

-Senators who gleefully left town earlier this week thinking their year’s work was done flew glumly back for votes, they hoped, that would keep agencies from shuttering at 12:01 a.m.
+Senators who’d gleefully left town earlier this week thinking their year’s work was done flew glumly back for votes, they hoped, would keep agencies from shuttering at 12:01 a.m.
 Saturday.

-The usually laconic Senate Majority Leader Mitch McConnell, R-Ky., eagerly showed reporters a button that said, “Senate Cranky Coalition.”
+The usually laconic Senate Majority Leader Mitch McConnell, R-Ky., left a meeting with GOP senators to eagerly show reporters a button that said, “Senate Cranky Coalition.”

 Most Read Nation & World Stories